highcharts/node-export-server/README.md

 ## Note about process.exit listeners

-The export server attaches event listeners to process.exit.
+The export server attaches event listeners to `process.exit`.
 This is to make sure that there are no memory leaks or zombie processes if the application is unexpectedly terminated.

 Listeners are also attached to handle uncaught exceptions.
 If an exception occurs, the entire pool is terminated, and the application is shut down.